alexhkurz/GNU/GNU.md

  # History of GNU

-WARNING: This literature review has been curated with the help of an LLM through the [Cursor AI](https://www.cursor.com/) interfaceand not been independently verified yet.
+WARNING: This literature review has been curated with the help of an LLM through the [Cursor AI](https://www.cursor.com/) interface and not been independently verified yet.

 The GNU Project was launched by Richard Stallman on September 27, 1983, to create a free Unix-likeoperating system.
 GNU is a recursive acronym for
 "GNU's Not Unix!".